Vargodl/DVwords-WeekenStrung/README.md

 Each tapestried life

-is woven with wonder
+woven with wonder

-And

-Wonder begets gratitude
+Engendering gratitude

 ___
 May 15: